kingsmennn/match-contract-polkadot/README.md

-This repository contains a Solana smart contract for a decentralized marketplace built with Ink!.
+This repository contains a Polkadot smart contract for a decentralized marketplace built with Ink!.
 The contract allows users to create buyer/seller profiles, create stores and requests, and submit or accept offers.

 ### Structs and Enums